mrolli/myitjournal/docs/gitandco/git.md

     git config user.email max.mustermann@example.com

 As you can see, the same command is run, but `--global` is left out.
-Now this local setting can be found in the config file of the repo, see `.gitconfig` at the top level of the repo itself.
+Now this local setting can be found in the config file of the repo, see `.git/config` at the top level of the repo itself.

 Unsure what your identity is in the current repo?
 Just run `git config